ni3b/seclore-rag-server/CONTRIBUTING.md

 - Model server
 - Background jobs

 Now, visit `http://localhost:3000` in your browser.
-You should see the Onyx onboarding wizard where you can connect your external LLM provider to Onyx.
+You should see the Seclore onboarding wizard where you can connect your external LLM provider to Seclore.

-You've successfully set up a local Onyx instance! 🏁
+You've successfully set up a local Seclore instance! 🏁

-#### Running the Onyx application in a container
+#### Running the Seclore application in a container

-You can run the full Onyx application stack from pre-built images including all external software dependencies.
+You can run the full Seclore application stack from pre-built images including all external software dependencies.

 Navigate to `onyx/deployment/docker_compose` and run: